SteelCompendium/data-bestiary-md/Dwarf Marauder Lord.md

 | Keywords: —         | Type: Villain Action 3 |
 | Distance: Ranged 10 | Target: special        |

-****Effect****
-The marauder lord creates three 2-square metal objects in unoccupied squares within distance.
+Effect: The marauder lord creates three 2-square metal objects in unoccupied squares within distance.
 When the marauder lord uses Magnetomancy, they can additionally target one of these objects.

 **End Effect**